 O Lord our God!
 Confer upon us such patience as is born of Thee.
 O Thou our Lord!
 Open before our faces the gates of joy and prosperity, grant that we may taste the sweetness of true bliss, and exalt us to that station Thou didst promise us in Thy Books and Thy Scriptures.

 How long, O Thou our God, will this injustice and oppression endure?
 How long will this cruelty and hatred persist?
 Have we, in truth, any Haven but Thee?
 Nay, by Thy mercy!
 Thou art the Protector of the frightened, and the Hearer of the prayers of the anxious.
-Cause us to attain to Thy grace, O Thou our Lord, the All-Glorious, and shatter not our hopes, O Thou Who art the Desire of the worlds, and the Most Merciful of those who show mercy.
+Assist us by Thy grace, O Thou our Lord, the All-Glorious, and shatter not our hopes, O Thou Who art the Desire of the worlds, and the Most Merciful of those who show mercy.

 The complete and fully vocalized Arabic text of this prayer appears below in typed form.